Education

 things by comparison.)

-- Organize the knowledge around important principles, concepts, and
+- Organize the knowledge around important principles,

-familiar things.
-Help the student develop conditionalized knowledge,
+Help the student develop conditionalized

-other words, help students learn how to organize the knowledge and how to
+solving.
+In other words, help students learn how to organize

-recognize the patterns of problems and solve them effectively.
-In
+the knowledge and how to recognize the patterns of problems and solve them

-contrast, most textbooks are much more explicit in enumerating the laws of
+effectively.
+In contrast, most textbooks are much more

-math or of nature than in saying anything about when these laws are applicable
+anything about when these laws are applicable in solving

-in solving problems.
+problems.

 The five steps are natural and logical to the reader, and hence is easily